Mr-Fluuff/StellarRolesAU/README.md

 - The Warlock can always kill their Impostor partner(s) (and even themself) using the "cursed kill".
 - Performing a normal kill, doesn't lift the curse.
 - If there is a Warlock in the game, there cannot be a [Shade](#shade), [Vampire](#vampire), or a [Bomber](#bomber)
-\
 ### Game Options
 | Name                     | Description                             | Valid Value  |
 |--------------------------|-----------------------------------------|--------------|
 | Curse Cooldown           | How long you have to wait between uses  | 0-15 Seconds |
 | Curse-Kill Root Cooldown | How long the Warlock is locked in place | 5-30 Seconds |

 ---

 ## Wraith
 ### **Team: Impostors**
+The Wraith is an Impostor role focused on fast, unpredictable movement.\
+Thier first ability is called 'Dash' and allows Wraith to temporarily increases their movement speed.\
-The Wraith is an impostor role with two abilities.
-The first ability, Dash, increases the movement speed of the Wraith for a few seconds on a cooldown.
-The second ability is a Lantern.
-The Wraith can place the Lantern on the ground, and reactivate it to teleport to it.
-The Lantern has a short, limited duration, and is only visible to the Wraith.
-Failing to reactivate a Lantern will leave a broken lantern on the ground permanently that is visible to all players.\
+The second ability is a 'Lantern', Wraith can place the Lantern on the ground, and reactivate it to teleport to it.\
+The Lantern has a limited duration, and is only visible to the Wraith.
+Failing to reactivate a Lantern will leave a broken lantern on the ground permanently that is visible to all players.
-\
-**Abilities**
-- Phase: Increases player movement speed -potential balance check if needed: canceled on kill/vent use
-- Lantern: Places a Lantern on the ground that can be teleported to later.
-Leaves permanent evidence if unused before expiration.
-- Optional: Teleporting to the lantern grants temporary Invisibility.

 ### Game Options
 | Name               | Description                                    | Valid Value  |
 |--------------------|------------------------------------------------|--------------|